rphii/c-file-tagger/README.md

 Yes, that is suboptimal, and I should change that asap.

 Either way, the file format is basically a `.csv`.
-The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags.
-Associated with said file.
+The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file.

 ## About Tags